vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-RDTI-Application-Content.md

 ☑ None of the above (no advance findings, RSPs, CRCs, or collaborative agreements)

 **Will the company include activities excluded from being a core activity?**
-☐ Yes, as supporting activities
+☑ Yes, as supporting activities
-☑ No
+☐ No

+*Note: Supporting activities include integration of experimental components into production modules (billing, timesheets, BI interfaces), UI development, and pilot deployment infrastructure.
+These are directly related to the core experimental work and would not have been conducted without it.*

 ---